biocyberman/DS.Getdata006/README.md

 Raw data
 -----------------

 Raw data was collected by downloading a zip file from [project's description page](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).
 It can also be downloaded from [the original source](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
-The zip file aslo contains documentation about how the raw data was originally collected, what in the data,
+The zip file aslo contains documentation about how the raw data was originally collected, what in the data.

 Naming conventions
 -----------------